September 9, 2025

 • Hourly rate or price per item (if applicable)

-If you plan to include service charges, fees, sales tax, or discounts on your invoice, break them out into separate line items as well.
+Add applicable taxes, service charges, fees, or discounts to your invoice, and break them out into separate line items.

-After adding your subtotal and fees together, list the total amount near the bottom of the invoice.
-Ideally, you want this number to be displayed prominently—so use bold text or increase the font size so the total is easily found.
+After adding your subtotal and fees, list the total amount due near the bottom of the invoice.
+Ideally, you want this number to be displayed prominently, so use bold text or increase the font size.

-Here, outline the process your client or customer should follow to pay the invoice and any penalties for late payments.
-You both should’ve already agreed to payment terms as part of your vendor negotiations, so this section serves as a reminder of that.
+Outline the process your client or customer should follow to pay the invoice and any penalties for late payments.
+You both should’ve already agreed to payment terms as part of your negotiations, so this section serves as a reminder.

 This is also a great place to add a personal note for the recipient—thanking your customers goes a long way.
 You may also want to include other details here, such as: